Gaussianization and eigenvalue statistics for random quantum channels (III): Asymptotics of a single random quantum channel for general states

-The exponent of the large parameter $n$ in the last formula is minimized when $\id \to \alpha=\beta \to \gamma$ is a geodesic in $\S_p$.
+The exponent of the large parameter $n$ in the last formula is minimized when $\id\to\alpha=\beta\to\gamma$ is a geodesic in $\S _p$.
 Hence,

-Thus, the normalized trace of the $p$-th power of the matrix $rkZ$ converges to
+Thus, the normalized trace of the $p$th power of the matrix $rkZ$ converges to

-and one recognizes easily the moment-cumulant formula for the Marchenko-Pastur distribution of parameter $rc$ (see the reminders of Section \ref{reminders-wishart}).
+and we easily recognize the moment--cumulant formula for the Marchenko--Pastur distribution of parameter $rc$ (see Section \ref{reminders-wishart}).

-The above results have been proved to hold for the convergence in moments.
-Borel-Cantelli techniques (see \cite{collins-nechita-1} for a sample) can be easily used to show that the stronger almost sure convergence holds in all three cases. \end{proof}
+The above results have been proven to hold for the convergence in moments.
+Borel--Cantelli techniques (see~\cite{collins-nechita-1} for a sample) can be easily used to show that the stronger almost sure convergence holds in all three cases. \end{pf}